google-research/tensorflow_constrained_optimization/README.md

     This notebook describes how to solve a rate-constrained training problem using *minibatches*.
-The notebook focuses on problems where one wishes to impose a constraint on a group of examples constituting an extreme minority of the training set, and shows how one can speed up convergenceby using separate streams of minibatches for each group.
+The notebook focuses on problems where one wishes to impose a constraint on a group of examples constituting an extreme minority of the training set, and shows how one can speed up convergence by using separate streams of minibatches for each group.

 *   [Oscillation_compas.ipynb](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/examples/jupyter_notebooks/Oscillation_compas.ipynb):